ImageMagick/Usage-Markdown/canvas/index.md

 When going from two points to three points the ratio of how much color each 'control point' provides, is a bit more complex, and uses a technique called Inverse Distance Weighted (IDW) Interpolation.
 You can see more details math for this in [Wikipedia, IDW](http://en.wikipedia.org/wiki/Inverse_distance_weighting)

-Here is a inverse distance example for three points.
+Here is an inverse distance example for three points.

 ~~~
 convert -size 100x100 xc: +size xc:red xc:yellow xc:lime \